Matthew Curran concentrates his practice on commercial litigation. His practice also includes civil litigation and general business matters.

-Matt litigates cases involving property damage, premises liability, commercial collection, foreclosures, mortgages, evictions, trespass, defamation, fraud, negligence and personal injury claims.
-He also litigates cases involving contracts such as partnership and business ownership agreements, operating agreements, franchise agreements, and other commercial matters including leases, supplier and vendor contracts, severance agreements, service agreements, and construction contracts.
+Matt litigates cases involving contracts such as partnership and business ownership agreements, operating agreements, franchise agreements, and other matters including leases, supplier and vendor contracts, severance agreements, service agreements, and construction contracts.
+He also litigates cases involving property damage, premises liability, commercial collection, foreclosures, evictions, trespass, defamation, fraud, negligence, professional malpractice, probate, and personal injury claims.

 Matt regularly advises businesses and business owners on a variety of subjects including risk assessment, risk mitigation, and dispute resolution.
-As part of his practice, he negotiates private shareholder disputes and issues surrounding non-compete agreements.
-He also helps clients resolve matters concerning real estate contracts.
+As part of his practice, he negotiates private shareholder disputes and drafts leases and non-compete agreements.

 In addition, Matt has led internal investigations and has experience responding to governmental investigations, subpoenas, and facility inspections.
 Matt also has conducted employee training on various matters.